erik-sv/encypher-ai/docs/package/examples/youtube-demo.md

 🚨 Tampering detected!

      **What happened:**

-     1. The text was modified after the metadata and HMAC were embedded
+     1. The text was modified after the metadata and digital signature were embedded
-     2. The HMAC verification failed because:
+     2. The signature verification failed because:
         - The content no longer matches what was originally signed
-        - The attacker doesn't have the secret key to create a valid signature
+        - The attacker doesn't have the private key to create a valid signature

      This security feature ensures that any modification to the text will be detected, even if the attacker tries to preserve the invisible metadata.
 ```